The Methodology Center at Purdue (MCAP) is now accepting applications for our NIH-supported Summer Institute on Longitudinal Data Analysis

 Dr. Kristine Marceau (MCAP Co-Director)

-Dr. Marceau is an Associate Professor of Human Development and Family Science who specializes in longitudinal methods, including SEM, multilevel modeling, and growth curve analysis.
+Dr. Marceau is an Associate Professor of Human Development and Family Science who specializes in longitudinal methods emphasizing both developmental change and variability across multiple time-scales using and integrating SEM and multilevel modeling techniques.
 She frequently uses family-based designs and large datasets to explore developmental and behavioral trajectories.
-Dr. Marceau regularly teaches multilevel modeling and longitudinal data analysis to graduate students.
+Dr. Marceau regularly teaches multilevel modeling and inferential statistics, and trains students in longitudinal data analysis.

 Dr. Trenton D. Mize (MCAP Co-Director)